Equal-Vote/rcv-analysis/README.md

 Here's information for each of the output files (the date corresponds to the date the CVRs were imported from dataverse, not the date the simulation was ran)

-The outputs can also been posted as a [google spreadsheet](https://docs.google.com/spreadsheets/d/1iMa8Gw6-7Nu06JMKAstaMd7U3GwrCSUn3hfHoepCUAw/edit?usp=sharing)
+The outputs have also been posted as a [google spreadsheet](https://docs.google.com/spreadsheets/d/1iMa8Gw6-7Nu06JMKAstaMd7U3GwrCSUn3hfHoepCUAw/edit?usp=sharing)

 ## 10-25-2023

-This was ran on all the single and sequential irv datafiles and ran single winner irv on all of them
+I collected all the single and sequential irv datafiles and ran single winner irv on all of them.

 There were 455 elections in the dataset, however Easthampton_11022021_Mayor, and Payson_Citycouncil 1-3 were bugged, and I added Aspen manually, so the final number was still 452